cufyorg/http/README.md

     //ok done from the sending part.
 We now need to consume the response.
     //The middlewares are interacting with each other using Actions
     //So, we need to talk their language.
 To register a callback for
-    //the connected action (when the response is ready) you need to
+    //the 'connected' action (when the response is ready) you need to
     //do the following
     .on(Client.CONNECTED, (client, response) -> {
-        //Now the body of the response is ready to be used. (an everything else on it) Body body = response.body();
+        //Now the body of the response is ready to be used. (and everything else on it) Body body = response.body();

         //the body MIGHT be a json body.
 But not always!